 - What barriers might I encounter (both in planning to go abroad, and while abroad), and how will I overcome them?

-- If I utilize academic, medical, psychological, or other resources at Northwestern, will I utilize resources abroad?
+- If I utilize academic, medical, psychological, or other resources, will I utilize resources abroad?
 Where can I find the resources I need?

 Tips for Students with Disabilities Going Abroad

 - Disclose your disability needs to program staff early, so appropriate arrangements and reasonable accommodations can be made in advance.

 - Remember other cultures may provide disability access in a different way—learn about what types of accommodation are typically provided in your host country, and be flexible and open to different ways of accommodating your disability.

 - Before you go, find out as much as you can about your host culture and how they view disability by reading, talking to other students, and attending pre-departure orientation sessions.
 The more you know, the better prepared you will be for the interaction between your disability and the new environment.